The Password Is on Its Way Out

 The idea is this: Instead of using a traditional password, passkeys are “cryptographic key pairs,” created using FIDO Alliance and W3C standards.
 Unlike passwords, these key pairs cannot be guessed, whether by a human or a computer.
 That alone will put typical hacking methods, like brute forcing, out of commission.
 These keys cannot be reused, nor can they be weak: Each passkey will be as strong as the last.

 Passkeys are also only available on the website or account they were created for: That means phishers cannot trick you into sharing your passkey on a fake website made to look like the real deal.
 Unless you’re actually signing into the website the passkey is tied to, it simply won’t work.
 Best of all, passkeys are end-to-end encrypted: Even though they are stored on the cloud, they can only be read by the device you have access to.
-Without your Face ID or Touch ID authentication, even Apple cannot interpret your passkeys.
+Without your Face ID or Touch ID authentication, even companies like Apple, Google, or Microsoft cannot interpret your passkeys.

 Passwordless authentication is the way of the future